A top urban waterway polluter

 We provide workshops, educational materials, and in-class K-12 grade school programs about polluted runoff and how to prevent it.
 Check out the Downloads tab for some great resources, and remember — Don’t Drip and Drive!
 Check your car for oil leaks regularly.

 RE Sources also advocates for protecting Lake Whatcom’s drinking water quality, and keeping water treatment as inexpensive and chemical-free as possible.
 In 2019, our community and RE Sources urged Whatcom County to create a dedicated funding source for combating pollution in Lake Whatcom.
 Though this was a great step, there’s more to do.
 We plan to help further reduce phosphorus pollution, logging pollution, and fossil fuel-derived contamination in our drinking water going forward.
-Sign up here and get action alerts and resources about protecting drinking water and more delivered to your inbox.
+Get action alerts and resources about protecting drinking water and more delivered to your inbox:

-Our North Sound Baykeeper team digs into cleanup plans for contaminated sites listed under the state Model Toxics Control Act — of which there are 12 in Bellingham Bay — to check for plans to prevent polluted runoff from re-contaminating a cleaned-up site.
+Our North Sound Waterkeeper team digs into cleanup plans for contaminated sites listed under the state Model Toxics Control Act (MTCA) — of which there are 12 in Bellingham Bay — to check for plans to prevent polluted runoff from re-contaminating a cleaned-up site.
 We track permits that allow for some stormwater pollution make sure they aren’t being exceeded.
 We also conduct regular patrols on public waterways and roads to look for pollution and catch it early on.
+We lead occasional tours of MTCA sites when there is an opportunity for public engagement on the cleanup process.
+Check our Events page to see if one is coming up!